Blood and Puppet Theatre

 “Bourbon,” replied the woman.
 “And whatever she’s drinking.”

-“They,” said Sabrina.
-The woman glanced around in confusion.
+“They,” said Sabrina, prompting the woman to glance around in confusion.
 “Their pronoun is they.”
 Sabrina’s damn cute when she’s setting people straight on that.

 “First time here?”
 I asked, after Sabrina had poured the woman’s bourbon and my seltzer and gone about her prep for happy hour.
 I knew she’d keep an ear cocked in our direction.
 She likes listening in on my flirtations with other women.
 Every now and then we bring one home.